 In the Dark Ages, when software came in a box and was sold at big stores, programmers were in direct – and devilish – competition.
 Some software even deleted competing software or made things run more slowly if competitors were near.
 These dirty tricks are over, replaced by a calm and increasingly common form of cooperation.

 Why are one-time competitors now clamoring to work together on your desktop?
-First, it makes financial sense.
+It makes financial sense.
 In a world, where downloading a new app is as easy as clicking a button, developers have to create platforms.
-These platforms, in turn, ensure that one product remains on the machine while other products - from plugins to entire apps - can run alongside, grabbing revenue for both parties.
+These platforms, in turn, ensure that one product remains on the machine while other products – from plugins to entire apps – can run alongside, grabbing revenue for both parties.

 For example, massive platforms like Salesforce and IBM’s WebSphere allow multiple apps to run inside a single platform, adding more and sometimes better functionality to already powerful platforms.